YOUTH SERVICES

 Tocfwh

-Safe Haven I (since 2001), II (since 2012), III (since 2014), and IV (since 2024) - are school-based licensed afterschool and summer programs serving grades K-5 th youth at the Lamberton (I), Bethune (II), Cassidy (III) and Rhoads (IV) Schools.
-They provide homework assistance, project-based learning, and academic enrichment activities with a strong focus on Science, Technology, Engineering, Arts and Math (STEAM), and literacy, as well as a variety of recreational activities, and clubs (Chess, Scrabble, and Drama).
-Youth are provided weekly social emotional learning sessions and MicroSociety during the summer.
+Safe Haven I (since 2001), II (since 2012), III (since 2014), IV (since 2024), and V (since 2025) - are school-based licensed afterschool and summer programs serving grades K-5th youth at the Lamberton-SD (I), Bethune-OST (II), Cassidy-EDEY (III), Rhoads-EDEY (IV), and Overbrook Elementary-SD Schools.
+They provide homework assistance, project- based learning, and academic and enrichment activities with a strong focus on Science, Technology, Engineering, Arts and Math (STEAM), and literacy, as well as a variety of recreational activities, and clubs.
+Youth are provided weekly social emotional learning sessions.
+Our Mayor Parker’s Extended Day/Extended Year (EDEY) schools provide winter and spring break camps, and Rhoads provides before care.

 camel

-Safe Haven I, II, III (since 2019), and IV (since 2024) - are school-based licensed afterschool and summer programs serving grades 6 th -8 th at the Lamberton (I), Bethune (II), Cassidy (III), and Rhoads (IV) Schools, which use an integrated approach to education for youth in grades 6th-8th, providing academic support, and a focus on five core components 1) Project ALERT; 2) Social Norms Campaigns; 3) Social Media Campaigns; 4) Civic Engagement; and 5) Therapeutic Restoration (inclusive of Yoga and weekly mindfulness practices, and weekly social emotional learning sessions, cultural enrichment, MicroSociety/career exploration, and increased parental involvement.
+Safe Haven I (since 2001), II (since 2012), III (since 2014), IV (since 2024), and V (since 2025) - are school-based licensed afterschool and summer programs serving grades 6th-8th at the Lamberton-SD (I), Bethune-OST (II), Cassidy-EDEY (III), Rhoads-EDEY (IV), and Overbrook Elementary-SD Schools, which use an integrated approach to education for youth in grades 6th-8th, providing academic support, and a focus on five core components 1) Project ALERT; 2) Social Norms Campaigns; 3) Social Media Campaigns; 4) Civic Engagement; and 5) Therapeutic Restoration (inclusive of Yoga and weekly mindfulness practices, and weekly social emotional learning sessions, cultural enrichment, career exploration, and increased parental involvement.
+Our Mayor Parker’s Extended Day/Extended Year (EDEY) schools provide winter and spring break camps, and Rhoads provides before care.

 Tocfwh